rust-lang/edition-guide/src/editions/transitioning.md

 the `[package]` section.
 As mentioned above, right now this is a nightly-only feature of Cargo, so you need to enable it for things to work.

-At this point, your project should compile with a regular old `cargo +nightly build`.
+At this point, your project should compile with a regular old `cargo build`.
 If it does not, this is a bug!
 Please [file an issue][issue].

 [issue]: https://github.com/rust-lang/rust/issues/new